kkivan/autofixtures/README.md

   let address: Address
 }
 ```
-You can come up with something like this
+You can come up with something like this.
 ```
 extension User {
   static func fixture(id: Int = 11,